Wolf3s/xbmc4xbox-python/python/Doc/using/cmdline.rst

    manipulations of :data:`sys.path` that it entails.

-.. cmdoption:: -t

-   Issue a warning when a source file mixes tabs and spaces for indentation in a way that makes it depend on the worth of a tab expressed in spaces.
-Issue an error when the option is given twice (:option:`!-tt`).

 .. cmdoption:: -u

-   Force stdin, stdout and stderr to be totally unbuffered.
-On systems where it matters, also put stdin, stdout and stderr in binary mode.

-   Note that there is internal buffering in :meth:`file.readlines` and :ref:`bltin-file-objects` (``for line in sys.stdin``) which is not influenced by this option.
-To work around this, you will want to use :meth:`file.readline` inside a ``while 1:`` loop.
+   Force the binary layer of the stdin, stdout and stderr streams (which is available as their ``buffer`` attribute) to be unbuffered.
+The text I/O layer will still be line-buffered if writing to the console, or block-buffered if redirected to a non-interactive file.

    See also :envvar:`PYTHONUNBUFFERED`.